SYSC4806-Project/4806-Project/README.md

 # 4806-Project
-This is the second milestone of the project and was completed by Simon Yacoub, Sudarsana Sandeep, Danish Butt, and Omar Elberougy.
-Some of the features that were worked on in this milestone include the login feature, merchant feature (CRUD operations for shops and categories), and displaying shops.
-We also finished fixing the issues from the previous milestone and added the Travis CI.
+This is the third milestone of the project and was completed by Simon Yacoub, Sudarsana Sandeep, Danish Butt, and Omar Elberougy.

+Here are the features that were implemented:
+-role based authorization
+-authentication using Spring Security
+-CRUD operations for shops
+-CRUD operations for products
+-search by name and category for shops

+Here is the link for Heroku: ADD IN

 Some of the documentation included is the uml class and database schema diagrams.